Occupational Exposure to Hazardous Substances: UN Expert Presents 15 Principles to End Worker Exploitation

 - Workers, representatives of workers, whistleblowers, and rights defenders must all be protected from intimidation, threats, and other forms of reprisals.

 - Workers, their families, and their communities must have immediate access to an appropriate and effective remedy, which should be available from the time of exposure.

 - Workers or their families should not bear the burden of proving the cause of their illness or disability to access an effective remedy.

-- Depriving workers of their right to safe and healthy work should be a crime.
+- Depriving workers of their right to a safe and healthy workplace should be a crime.